 Bedroom 2 – queen bed and single bed

 Bedroom 3 – one double bed, with a single bunk-bed above it, and a second single bed.
-There is also a second large flat screen TV and DVD in this room – this room also works as a kids area for TV, allowing separate TV watching in the main living room by others.
+There is also a second flat screen TV and DVD in this room – this room also works as a kids area for TV, allowing separate TV watching in the main living room by others.